 From understanding how cancer cells divide to finding out why children relapse, our world-class research projects are taking us closer to ending childhood cancer every day.

 Childhood cancer is different from adult cancer with different causes, different impacts and different cancers occurring in children – this is why treatments for adult cancers often do not work for kids.
-Also, big pharmaceutical companies don’t currently invest in researching drugs for childhood cancer; focusing instead on the largest commercial markets which are lug, bowel, prostate and breast cancers.
+Also, big pharmaceutical companies don’t currently invest in researching drugs for childhood cancer; focusing instead on the largest commercial markets which are lung, bowel, prostate and breast cancers.

 This is why research dedicated solely to childhood cancer is essential.